abbasamiri/abbasamiri.github.io/_posts/2020-10-25-repository_in_ domain_driven_design.md

 }
 ````

-The `IRepository` is a *Mareker Interface* that provides run-time type information about object.
+The `IRepository` is a *Marker Interface* that provides run-time type information about object.

 #### Repository and Specification Pattern